 DANBURY, CONN. — Sabrina Marques’s work as an artist and educator has taken her on many journeys.
 She has traveled from New York to Connecticut to California to study and teach art.
 She has been an artist-in-residence in Switzerland and Italy.
 Her current research has her spending time in Alagoas and the Amazon in Brazil to study the relationships that indigenous tribes have with art and creativity.
 Her most recent journey is keeping her a little bit closer to home, though, as she has taken on the role as director of the Kathwari Honors Program at Western Connecticut State University.

-The program is named after Ethan Allen Chairman and CEO Farooq Kathwari who donated $1 million to the program in 2015.
+The program was named after Ethan Allen Chairman and CEO Farooq Kathwari and his wife Farida donated $1 million to the program via the Irfan Kathwari Foundation in 2015.
 It offers outstanding students a highly interactive and interdisciplinary course of study and is built on the fundamental assumption that knowledge is an open set of questions and ideas to be explored, rather than a closed set of facts to be memorized.

 Marques succeeds Dr. Christopher Kukk.